Trigun (1998 TV series)

-Trigun is an anime television series based on the manga of the same name written and illustrated by Yasuhiro Nightow.
+Trigun is a Japanese anime television series based on the manga series of the same name, written and illustrated by Yasuhiro Nightow.
+It was directed by Satoshi Nishimura at Madhouse, with Yōsuke Kuroda handling series composition.
+It aired for 26 episodes on TV Tokyo between April and October 1998.
+Set on the fictional planet known as No Man's Land, the plot follows Vash the Stampede, a famous gunman constantly fighting bounty hunters seeking the immense bounty on his head.
+Despite being an adaptation of the manga, the narrative differs in the second half because Nightow was still writing the manga at that time.

+The series was praised for its narrative and fight scenes, though some critics found the animation quality of some episodes lacking.
+Nevertheless, Vash gained widespread popularity as a hero because of his pacifist beliefs, and the themes addressed in the series have also been praised.
+Nightow expressed satisfaction with the adaptation.

+Premise

 The series follows Vash the Stampede, the most feared outlaw on the planet, who has a $$60 billion ("double dollar") price on his head.
 He displays a kindhearted, goofy demeanor and goes out of his way not to hurt anyone if he can help it.
 Most of the destruction blamed on him is actually caused by the extreme measures people take to capture or kill him for the reward; as a result, he has been nicknamed "The Humanoid Typhoon."
-As he travels across the planet to meet a certain man, he also meets two women, Meryl Stryfe and Milly Thompson, tasked with investigating his actions and minimizing the damage associated with them.
+As he travels across the planet to meet a certain man, he also meets two women, Meryl Stryfe and Milly Thompson, tasked with investigating his actions and minimizing the damage associated with them. as Meryl realizes that Vash is the true feared man despite his cheerful personality, the episodes following them explore more the character's depth with the inclusion of the priest and gunner Nicholas D. Wolfwood as well as an inclusion of antagonists, the Gung-ho Guns, meant to torture Vash.
+The Gung-ho Guns are led by a man known as Knives whose identity is explored in Vash's backstory.